Agoooy/InstaScraper/README.md

 <h1>InstaScraper</h1>
 </p>

-Scrape useful information from instagram.
-**No login or password are required.**
-This is not an official API support and etc.
+Scrape useful information from Instagram.
+No login or password is required to use this tool, making it accessible and easy to operate without the need for personal credentials.
+However, it's important to note that this is not an official API provided or supported by Instagram, and it may not adhere to Instagram's terms of service or usage policies.
 <br/>
-<br/>This is just a scraper that is using instagram graph api to scrape media.
+<br/>This tool functions simply as a scraper, leveraging the Instagram Graph API to extract media content, such as photos and videos, along with other publicly available data from user profiles.

 ---
 ### Features